Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/watermarking-2.md

 This document is a candidate Technical Specification.
 DASH-IF is expecting to publish this initially, but to submit the specification ETSI, for which DASH-IF has a PAS agreement.
 It is expected that the final document will be published as an ETSI technical specification.

 Community review is open until February 28, 2023.
 Publication is expected by March 31, 2023 as DASH-IF version and by June 30, 2023 as ETSI TS.
-The community review is open until February 28, 2023.
-Publication is expected by March 31, 2023 in DASH-IF and by June 30, 2023 as ETSI Technical Specification.
 Comments may be submitted through the [github](https://github.com/Dash-Industry-Forum/Watermarking/issues).

 In order to support the public community, the specification will be introduced in a [public special session](https://dashif.org/events/special-sessions/#february-10-2023-dash-if-ab-watermarking) on February 10, 2023 at 9am pacific, calendar details are [here (Causeway)](https://members.dashif.org/wg/DASH/calendar/event/103/2023-02-10) and [here (github)](https://github.com/Dash-Industry-Forum/Watermarking/wiki/Special-Session-Announcement).